 Some operations necessitate compliance built into the end-effector.
 This can be done at the gripper fingers or where the end-effector attaches to the robot.

-Tool changing is often required for advanced assembly operations.
+Tool changing is often required for automated assembly operations.
 As different part types and sizes are needed, multiple gripper configurations might be required.
 Tool changers provide the flexibility to automatically change end-effectors or other peripheral tooling.

-Adaptive grippers are capable of grasping multiple part types and sizes and can be used in some assembly applications.
+Adaptive grippers are capable of grasping multiple part types and sizes and can be used in some robotic assembly applications.

 Force sensing is often needed for insertion or tightening operations.
 A force sensor provides feedback to the robot control system and can measure forces and toques being applied at the end-effector.
 The feedback loop is closed very quickly (typically at 1 ms) so that the robot can pause when a desired force is achieved or alter the direction of the robot.
 This is especially useful when assembling a complex mechanism that involves meshing gears.